 - Use yarn to make pom poms.
 If you have odds and ends of yarn, you can use this to add a pop of color by turning it into pom poms or tassels.
 (Tutorial for making pom poms using a fork and tutorial for tassels.

 - Use ornaments for gifts within the immediate family.
 Tie on an unused ornament to jazz up a gift for a family member.
 (You may not want to use this for gifts that will be going elsewhere unless you want to part with your ornament.)

 - Rip strips off an old clothing item.
 For a homespun look, take an old shirt and rip it into strips.
 (Start them with scissors.)
 Ripping instead of cutting will give you a distressed, frayed edge.
 Make these strips into bows or ribbon for decorating gifts.

 - Single earrings add sparkle.
 If you have any sad, single earrings, tie them onto a gift for some vintage pizzazz.

 - Stamp on a gift tag.
 Using a stamp in a simple shape, make a gift tag right on a plain paper package.
 Use a pretty metallic paint pen to put the recipient’s name on the gift.

 - Button it up.
 If you have a jar of buttons kicking around, you can use these to embellish a package or gift tag.
-Either glue them on or thread them throw the string tying up your gift.
+Either glue them on or thread them through the string tying up your gift.